mullvad/mullvadvpn-app/docs/relay-selector.md

 The relay selector's main purpose is to pick a single Mullvad relay from a list of relays taking into account certain user-configurable criteria.
-Relays can be filtered by their _location_ (country, city, hostname) and by the protocols and ports they support (transport protocol, tunnel protocol, port).
+Relays can be filtered by their _location_ (country, city, hostname), by the protocols and ports they support (transport protocol, tunnel protocol, port), and by other constraints.
 The constraints are user specified and stored in the settings.
 The default value for location constraints restricts relay selection to relays from Sweden.
 The default protocol constraints default to _auto_, which implies specific behavior.

 Generally, the filtering process consists of going through each relay in our relay list and removing relay and endpoint combinations that do not match the constraints outlined above.
 The